UZBEKISTAN: Continuing freedom of movement bans

 In April 2011, Sadygbekova visited Tashkent's city Religious Affairs Department, and left a letter asking Nizomiddin Bakhtiyarov, Head of the Department, to investigate or clarify to her why she did not receive an invitation for haj or when she will receive it.
 "There was no response, and the time for haj was coming up, so I personally went in early November 2011 to see Bakhtiyarov in his office," Sadygbekova recounted.
 "He told me that he could not do anything to help me, and that I should see Zulhaydar Sultanov."
 Sultanov is the official in the national Religious Affairs Committee responsible for the haj.

 Sadygbekova then tried to see Sultanov, but was refused entry into the Religious Affairs Committee building.
-"I think officials have put my name on a black list," she told Forum 18.
+"I think officials have listed me as banned," she told Forum 18.
 "As soon as the guards heard my name, they told me without explanation that I could not go into the building."

 Nizamiddin Baktiyorov, Deputy Head of Tashkent City Administration, who oversees work with religious communities, refused to speak to Forum 18 on 9 April and put the phone down.
 Alim, Bakhtiyorov's Assistant, took down Forum 18's name, and after talking to Bakhtiyorov also put the phone down.
 Subsequent calls to Bakhtiyorov's telephones went unanswered.